Tropical cyclone structural changes in recent decades

 Satellite observations of TC clouds indicate that the inner-core convection becomes weaker in the recent decades.
 Specifically, cloud fraction of tropical cyclone (TC) high thick clouds has recently declined in the inner core while the change in the outer region is much smaller (the above figure).
 The decline was most significant during the intensification period.
 The percentage change of TC inner-core cloud fraction of high cloud was similar to that of TC inner-core rain rate.
 The declining amount of inner-core high thick clouds and the decreasing inner-core rain rate suggest that the TC inner-core convection has become weaker.
 See Lai and Toumi (2023) for more details.

 Multiple-eyewall structure is a frequently observed feature of intense TCs; and the most common form is double-eyewall.
 This process is about the formation of an outer (secondary) eyewall which takes place outside the existing (primary) eyewall.
-The figure on the left (source: Houze et al. 2010) shows a schematic diagram of a double-eyewall TC.
+The strengthening outer eyewall then generally replaces the weakening and dissipating inner eyewall.
+It is not rare that an intense TC performs more than one eyewall replacement during its lifetime.
+In particular, the project explored the underlying processes related to inner eyewall decay and outer eyewall intensification.

 ERCs and the dynamical instability between the two eyewalls